 Bunnings is also experiencing an enormous loss after entering the UK, which adds more fuel to the fire.
 Bunnings is an absolutely magnificent retailer with over 60 per cent market share in Australia, and even they are facing challenges.

 It goes to show, you cannot presume one thing will work in another country.

 I don’t think Amazon will be all that scary in the next five years.
 I do feel the lazy Australian retailers will get a shake-up, so you will continue to see stores and brands go under.

 In a lot of ways, these are the brands which have been lazy with their offering and have lost touch with their consumer base.

 The best retailers in the world are still competing fantastically with online retail trends and will hold their relevance far longer.

-Cal Doggett is director of Property and Pathways.
+Cal Doggett is director of Properties & Pathways.